jonaebel/gpt-python/README.md

-# PeerGPT — GPT from Scratch
+# GPT from Scratch in Python

 A GPT-style language model built from scratch in PyTorch, trained on ML/AI literature or Wikipedia.
 The goal was to understand and implement the core Transformer architecture end-to-end — tokenization, attention, training loop, and inference, without relying on pre-built model libraries.